Global Convergence of Policy Gradient for Entropy Regularized Linear-Quadratic Control with Multiplicative Noise: Introduction

-In the context of entropy-regularized RL formulation for LQ problems, there has also been substantial research progress; however, most of these results pertain to actor-critic methods, such as the previously mentioned \cite{Wang2020} \cite{Wang2020b} \cite{Na2023}.
-In contrast, studies focusing on policy gradient based approaches for entropy-regularized LQ problems remain relatively limited.
-Michael et, al. \cite{Michael2024} study the global linear convergence of policy gradient methods for finite-horizon continuous-time entropy-regularized LQ control problems.
-Guo et, al. In the discrete time setting, Guo et, al. \cite{Guo2023fast} propose and analyzes two new policy gradient based RL method for entropy-regularized LQ problems: regularized policy gradient (RPG) and iterative policy optimization (IPO) and prove their fast convergence given exact model parameters(i.e., model based).
-However, they only consider additive noise and conducted their analysis solely in the model-based setting, which limits the applicability of their methods.
+In the context of entropy-regularized RL for LQ problems, most research has focused on actor-critic methods \cite{Wang2020, Wang2020b, Na2023}, with relatively few studies addressing policy gradient approaches.
+Notably, Michael et al. \cite{Michael2024} study the global linear convergence of policy gradient methods for finite-horizon continuous-time entropy-regularized LQ control problems.
+In discrete time settings, Guo et, al. \cite{Guo2023fast} proposed and analyzed two new policy gradient based RL method for entropy-regularized LQ problems: regularized policy gradient (RPG) and iterative policy optimization (IPO) and proved their fast convergence given exact model parameters(i.e., model based).
+However, they only considered additive noise and conducted their analysis solely in the model-based setting, which limits the applicability of their methods.
 Multiplicative noise models may be produce more robust policies, they are still more complex than the typical additive model which may result in slower convergence.
-To the best of our knowledge, addressing the case of multiplicative noise in both model-based and model-free settings still remains an open problem.
+To the best of our knowledge, addressing the case of multiplicative noise in both model-based and model-free settings still remains largely unexplored.

-\paragraph{Our contribution} This paper makes two fundamental contributions: First, We extend Regularized Policy Gradient (RPG) \cite{Guo2023fast} method to stochastic optimal control scenarios and show that while the stochastic LQ is non-convex, the RPG still converges to a global minimum due to the property of gradient domination and almost smoothness, thereby enhancing the system's robustness and significantly broadening its potential applications.
-Secondly, and more importantly, we employ a zero order optimization technique; we propose Sample Based Stochastic Regularized Policy Gradient (SB-RPG) method and rigorously prove its global convergence properties.
-SB-RPG does not require knowledge of the specific system parameters values.
-This theoretical guarantee enables our model to operate effectively in parameter-unknown scenarios, where as RPG cannot.
-Numerical simulations also support the theoretical results.
+This paper makes two primary contributions: First, we extend the RPG \cite{Guo2023fast} method to stochastic LQ scenarios with multiplicative noise, demonstrating that RPG achieves global convergence despite the non-convexity of the problem, thanks to gradient domination and almost-smoothness properties.
+This extension enhances robustness and broadens the applicability of RPG.
+Second, and more importantly, employing the zero order optimization technique, we propose sample based regularized policy gradient (SB-RPG) method and rigorously prove its global convergence properties.
+SB-RPG does not require knowledge of the specific system parameters values, enabling effective control in parameter-unknown environments where RPG cannot be directly applied.
+Our theoretical results are supported by numerical simulations.